eaac1976/development-tools/docs/Espress_IDF_setup.md

 ### **Phase 1: System Prerequisites**

-Before installing the extension, you must ensure your system has the necessary tools.
-While modern Linux distributions often include them, it is safest to run this command to guarantee they are present.
+Before installing the extension, you must ensure your system has the necessary tools and permissions.

 1.  **Open a terminal** on your Linux machine.